LesleyForsyth/FLSIT735/Course 1/Learning expectations.md

 In this unit, along with any other at university, there are a set of important expectations that will help you and your peers to get the most out of your learning experiences.

-These expectations are not all formal rights or responsibilities, however if you don’t you follow them you will be letting yourself and potentially others down.
+These  are not necessarily formal rights or responsibilities, but if you don't put them into practice you will really be letting yourself (and potential others) down.

 They go both ways.
 Just as your educators have expectations of you as a learner, there are some expectations that you can reasonably have of your educators.